Esophagitis Medication

 Azathioprine (Imuran)

 Azathioprine is an imidazolyl derivative of 6-mercaptopurine.
 Many of the biological effects are similar to those of the parent compound.
 Both compounds are eliminated rapidly from the blood and are oxidized or methylated in erythrocytes and the liver.
 No azathioprine or mercaptopurine is detectable in urine 8 hours after the drug is taken.
 It antagonizes purine metabolism and inhibits the synthesis of DNA, RNA, and proteins.
-It works primarily on T cells and suppresses hypersensitivities of the cell-mediated type; it also and causes variable alterations in antibody production.
+It works primarily on T cells and suppresses hypersensitivities of the cell-mediated type; it also causes variable alterations in antibody production.

 Alkylating Agents